 Let’s start with an easy one: most people default to searching for a round-trip flight, which isn’t necessarily wrong.
 But my first strategy is always to search segment by segment, as one-way flights can tell you a lot about prices and perhaps even get you a better deal.

 It’s simple – in the top left, switch from round-trip to one-way.
-You might immediately be shocked by how cheap the departing flights are or, unfortunately, how expensive they might be.
-Do the same for the return to get an idea of whether you’re traveling on expensive dates or not, and combine this with the next tip to find the cheapest outbound and inbounds.
+You might immediately be shocked by how cheap the departing flights are or, unfortunately, how expensive the flight might be.
+Do the same for the return to know whether you’re traveling on expensive dates, and combine this with the next tip to find the cheapest outbound and inbounds.

 Furthermore, buying separate tickets on separate airlines is often the key to finding cheap flights.
 The cheapest departing flights might be on the most expensive airline to return on.
 You can find out with several one-way searches.

 I’ve also had unbelievable success with multi-city searches, and you’d be amazed at how much money you can save in some cases (and how ridiculous airline pricing strategies are).
 Take our example of Hawaii from above – search for an arrival to Honolulu and a departure from Maui, and maybe even the inter-island flight in between.
 I’ve had crazy savings on this exact search that number in the hundreds of dollars.